RMITLibrary/easy_cite/markdown/ieee.md

 #### Digital object identifier (DOI)

-When citing electronic sources such as e-journal articles or e-books, you ****MUST** include a digital object identifier (DOI) if stated.
+When citing electronic sources such as e-journal articles or e-books, you **must** include a digital object identifier (DOI) if stated.
 A DOI is a unique identifier that is assigned to certain electronic sources, and provides a persistent link to online content.

-The DOI can be added to the reference list using the following formats:
+The DOI can be added to the reference list using the following format: doi:xx.xxxxxxxxxxxx.

-> 1. doi:xx.xxxxxxxxxxxx.

-> 2. http<nolink>://dx.doi.org/xxxxxxxxxxxxx.

-> 3. https<nolink>://doi.org/xxxxxxxxxxxxxxx.
+if a URL is available for that source that must also be included.

+If a reference contains both a DOI or accessed date, as well as a URL, place the DOI or accessed date first and the URL at the end.

 If no DOI is assigned, include either the journal/database homepage URL if taken from a library database, or the full URL if taken from a source on the open web.